launchdarkly/api-client-javascript/docs/ProjectsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //Token.apiKeyPrefix = 'Token';

-var apiInstance = new LaunchDarklyRestApi.ProjectsApi();
+var apiInstance = new LaunchDarklyApi.ProjectsApi();

-var projectBody = new LaunchDarklyRestApi.ProjectBody(); // ProjectBody | Project keys must be unique within an account.
+var projectBody = new LaunchDarklyApi.ProjectBody(); // ProjectBody | Project keys must be unique within an account.

 var callback = function(error, data, response) {